Kukuster/git-copy-branch/README.md

  - rsync

 ## Details

-<br> Merges are not preserved, only the main 1-d part of the branch is copied, navigating through the first parents starting from the latest commit in the branch.
+Merges are not preserved, only the main 1-d part of the branch is copied, navigating through the first parents starting from the latest commit in the branch.

 <br>`dirread` and `dircreate` names, `Exceptions`, repository url, and branch name are to be specified in `config.sh` file.